• About Us

 A hand holding drained and rinsed Great Northern white beans.

 We love maple black pepper bacon, but you go with your favorite.
-Smoked will always add more flavor.
+Smoked bacon will always add more flavor.

 Just as the bacon starts to render fat, add the chopped onion and cook until tender, about 5 minutes.